google/nsjail/README.md

 	Log FD (default: 2)
  --time_limit|-t VALUE
-	Maximum time that a jail can exist, in seconds (default: 600) --daemon|-d
+	Maximum time that a jail can exist, in seconds (default: 600) --max_cpus VALUE
+	Maximum number of CPUs a single jailed process can use (default: 0 'no limit') --daemon|-d
 	Daemonize after start
  --verbose|-v